dainst/idai-field/manual/manual.en.md

 ### Navigation

 Move the mouse with the **right mouse button** pressed in order to change the position of the matrix within the display area.
 Use the **mouse wheel** or the **zoom buttons** in the upper left corner of the display area to adjust the zoom level.
 By using the **left mouse button**, you can interact with units of the matrix; the type of interaction (editing or selection) depends on the selected interaction mode.

 When the mouse cursor is moved over a unit, the edges starting at this unit are highlighted in color: Green lines show connections to units on higher levels, blue ones to units on lower levels and orange ones to units on the same level of the matrix.

 ### Editing

-By default, the **edit mode** is active: Click a unit in the matrix in order to open up a window allowing you to edit the corresponding resource.
-In this way, you can also change the position of the unit within the matrix by editing the temporal respectively spatial relations in the tab **Relations**.
+By default, the **edit mode** is active: Click a unit in the matrix in order to open up the editor allowing you to make changes to the corresponding resource.
+In this way, you can also change the position of the unit within the matrix by editing the relations in the field groups "Time" respectively "Position".
 After clicking **Save**, the matrix is updated automatically on the basis of the changed data.

 ### Display of sub-matrices

 To facilitate the overview in large matrices, sub-matrices can also be generated from selected units of the matrix.
 Use the buttons on the right side of the toolbar in order to select units and create a new sub-matrix from the current selection:

 <p align="center"><img src="images/en/matrix/interaction_mode_buttons.png" alt="Interaction mode buttons"/></p>